-The results of the continuous simulation have been used to assess the existing erosion potential along selected watercourses within the study area.
-For this assessment, duration analyses have been completed in order to determine the duration of time (in hours and percent to total time) during which the flows would be above the critical erosive flows.
+The results of the continuous simulation have been used to assess the existing erosion potential at the erosion site noted in Section 2.5, as well as along selected watercourses within the study area.
+For this assessment, duration analyses have been completed in order to determine the duration of time (in hours and percent of total time) during which the flows would be above the defined critical erosive flows (ref.
+Section 2.5), specified at key locations downstream of the Premier Gateway Area, which would be most influenced and affected by change in land use conditions.
 The results of this assessment are presented in Table 2.3.5.